aws-samples/amazon-mq-workshop/labs/lab-9.md

 Assuming that you left the producers and consumers running.
 If not, start them again.

 Now, Go to AWS Console, Open AmazonMQ console, pick Broker1 (or any broker) and reboot the broker.
-Now notice the applications running in the terminals, you should have noticed that client connections are automatically rebalanced to available brokers.
+Now notice the applications running in the terminals, you should have noticed that client connections are automatically updated to available broker's URL and rebalanced to available brokers.
 Once the rebooted broker is in Running state, the client connections get rebalanced again.
+This is very powerful feature as you can simply add more brokers into the network using CloudFormation and clients get rebalanced.

+If your application need a way to handle the interruption and resumption of connections, you can implement a [TransportListener](https://activemq.apache.org/maven/apidocs/src-html/org/apache/activemq/transport/TransportListener.html#line.33)

 # Completion